asbroad/eecs-337-nlp/README.md

 For the second project, we used Python 2.7

 For non-standard packages, we only used NLTK.
 There are a number of easy ways to install this package depending on your OS.
 [This site](http://www.nltk.org/install.html) explains the options well.

+To run the code, the structure of our GitHub repo is the same as Project 1.
+All code should be run from the project_02/src/ directory.

+In addition to the code, you can find pictoral descriptions of our knowledge base and recipe representation in the main project_02/ directory.